Klamath233/jumphigh/README.md

 `pip install openpyxl matplotlib`

 # Run
 First, change the working direcory to the project directory.
-Then:
+Then, put all the test xlsx files to a subdirectory named `testdata`.
+Finally, launch the script as following and the program should output a prediction.

 ### macOS and Ubuntu/Debian
 `python3 ./src/machine_learning.py`